numerodix/mud/README.md

 	>> u Andres secret

-This will place the human player Andres in The Lobby:
+This will place the human character Andres in The Lobby:

 	>>> Entered The Lobby
 	 Room: The Lobby